Zhuzhou Hunan, China Travel Guide

 Typically 10:00 AM - 9:00 PM or 10:00 PM, 7 days a week.

 ATMs are widely available at banks, shopping malls, and convenience stores.
-Look for signs accepting international cards (Visa, Mastercard, Plus, Cirrus).
+Be on the lookout for signs accepting overseas cards (Visa, Mastercard, Plus, Cirrus).
 Banking hours generally follow standard business hours.

 Chinese national holidays can impact business operations and travel.
-Expect closures, reduced services, and extremely high demand for transport and accommodation during these periods.
+Expect closures, reduced services, and extremely high the requirement for transport and accommodation during these times.

 Download offline maps and translation apps before leaving your accommodation.
 Wi-Fi can be intermittent, and a local SIM card might be necessary for certain public Wi-Fi networks.